Former FAMU DRS star Jones makes WNBA roster

 TALLAHASSEE, Fla.
 (WCTV) -- Former FAMU DRS and Louisville standout Jazmine Jones has made the 12-person roster for the New York Liberty’s upcoming 2020 season.

-Jones was drafted in the first round of last month's WNBA Draft, with the 12th overall selection, and is one of six Liberty draft picks to make the roster.
+Jones was drafted in the first round of last month’s WNBA Draft with the 12th overall selection, and is one of six Liberty draft picks to make the roster.

 Due to the coronavirus pandemic, teams were not afforded a training camp this year, and were due to make roster decision by Tuesday.